Entry Level Mathematics (ELM) Information

-- A score of 550 or above on the mathematics section of the College Board SAT Reasoning Test
+- Old SAT Test: A score of 550 or above on the mathematics section of the old SAT Reasoning Test

-- A score of 3 or above on the College Board Advanced Placement Statistics examination
+- A score or 3 or above on the College Board Advanced Placement Statistics examination

-- Completion of a transferable mathematics course that satisfies the requirement in Quantitative Reasoning, provided such a course was completed with a grade of ‘C’ or better
+- Completion and transfer to CSU of a college course that satisfies the requirement in Quantitative Reasoning, provided such a course was completed with a grade of "C" or better.

 Register online at the CSU's On-line Registration Site.
 Find information about CSU campus test dates and locations at California State University Placement Tests -use the Test Centers and Test Dates link at upper left side of page.